RosaleeKnight/study-notes/cybersecurity-terminology.md

 COTS (Commercially Available off the Shelf): Packaged products or solutions that are then adapted to satisfy the needs of the purchasing organization rather than commissioning of custom made.

 Critical Update: A fix for a specific problem that addresses a critical, non-security-related bug in computer software.

+DAST (Dynamic Application Security Testing): Interacts with your running application with the purpose of finding and managing vulnerabilities.

 DLP (Data Loss Prevention): Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.